Using Arduino Engineering Kit Rev 2 with Pre-Configured Projects in Support Package

 If you have version R2020b or earlier releases, Arduino Engineering Kit Rev 2 project files are not available with the support package.
 For those releases, you can use the Arduino Engineering Kit Rev 1 project files, which are available in MATLAB Central™ File Exchange.

-When you install Simulink Support Package for Arduino Hardware, the project files for these three projects are downloaded and installed:
+When you install MATLAB Support Package for Arduino Hardware, the project files for these three projects are downloaded and installed:

 Featuring inverted pendulum dynamics using a reaction wheel and movement gyro, the Self-Balancing Motorcycle can move around and balance by itself.
 The motorcycle is using Simulink to monitor and control the movements, by performing inertial sensing and filtering to make the motorcycle balance.
-In this project, the Nano Motor Carrier from Arduino is used to control the inertia wheel in the center of the motorcycle.
-It also commands a geared DC motor in the back wheel to move forward or backward, and a servo in the front to steer the motorcycle.
+In this project, the Nano Motor Carrier from Arduino will be used to control the inertia wheel in the center of the motorcycle.
+It will also command a geared DC motor in the back wheel to move forward or backward, and a servo in the front to steer the motorcycle.

-The Webcam Controlled Rover features position tracking using a webcam and onboard sensing features for obstacle avoidance and movement.
+The Webcam Controlled Rover features position tracking via a webcam and onboard sensing features for obstacle avoidance and movement.
 The rover uses a mix between MATLAB and Simulink programs to move around and interact with the world.
-In the rover, the Nano Motor Carrier from Arduino is used to control the two DC geared motors at the rear end and a servo motor in the front of the vehicle, providing the rover with a lifting mechanism.
+In the rover, the Nano Motor Carrier from Arduino will be used to control the two DC geared motors at the rear end and a servo motor in the front of the vehicle, providing the rover with a lifting mechanism.